Skip to Content

 Stack Overflow

-Previously, I was on the Community Products Engagement team.
-On this team, I worked on the long-term effort of sunsetting Developer Stories and the Jobs platform.
-This project required improvements to our GDPR process to be self-serving for the Jobs platform, splitting up tightly coupled code from our monolith application, and deleting all related data spread out through several databases.
+In my previous role on the Community Products Engagement team, I participated in the long-term project of sunsetting Developer Stories and the Jobs platform.
+This involved enhancing our GDPR processes to enable self-serving options for the Jobs platform, refactoring tightly coupled code from our monolith application, and coordinating the deletion of related data across multiple databases.

 Web Developer